collinbarrett/FilterLists/.github/README.md

 | [v2 (Stable)](https://filterlists.com/)     |                                                   |
 | [v1 (Legacy)](https://v1.filterlists.com/)  |                                                   |

+## Submitting or Updating Lists

+To suggest a new list or update the information of an existing list, please open a new [Issue](https://github.com/collinbarrett/FilterLists/issues).
+Provide all of the information in the Properties section below that is available.

-## Development Notice (Updated July 13, 2017)
+## Development Notice (Updated November 1, 2017)
 FilterLists improvements are slow and tend to be in spurts.
 I care about this project as both a resource for the community and a learning tool for me.
 However, my day job comes first which often results in little to no work on the project at times.
 I happily welcome anyone that wants to contribute.

-The immediate projects are converting the data to an actual database (rather than a Google Sheet) and then exposing the data via a [.Net Core API](https://github.com/collinbarrett/FilterLists/projects/3).
-I would also love to build a more responsive front-end, but I am not a front-end developer and would welcome help on [this](https://github.com/collinbarrett/FilterLists/projects/4).
+The immediate projects are converting the data to an actual web application (rather than a Google Sheet back-end and a WordPress front-end), and then exposing the data via a .Net Core API.

 ## Properties